Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 PETSAFE Act of 2026

-Latest action: Referred to the House Committee on Transportation and Infrastructure.
-(2/9/2026)
+Latest action: Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+(2/10/2026)

 AI OVERWATCH Act